open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>statusReplicas</b></td>
         <td>string</td>
         <td>
-          statusReplicas is the number of pods targeted by this OpenTelemetryCollector with a Ready Condition and non-terminated pdos targeted by this OpenTelemetryCollector's deployment, statefulSet.<br/>
+          StatusReplicas is the number of pods targeted by this OpenTelemetryCollector's with a Ready Condition / Total number of non-terminated pods targeted by this OpenTelemetryCollector's (their labels match the selector).
+Deployment, Daemonset, StatefulSet<br/>
         </td>
         <td>false</td>
       </tr></tbody>